artifex404/wp-power-stats/readme.txt

 = 1.3 =
 * You can now exclude IP addresses from statistics
-* Add total count of pageviews and visits to the widget
+* Adds a total count of pageviews and visits to the widget
 * Rearranged and renamed settings menus

 = 1.2 =
-* Add a setting to select roles that can view statistics
+* Adds a setting to select roles that can view statistics
-* Add a setting to select roles that can change statistics settings
+* Adds a setting to select roles that can change statistics settings
 * Updated mobile device detection
-* Add French language (Olivier)
+* Adds French language (Olivier)
-* Add Spanish language (Luciano)
+* Adds Spanish language (Luciano)

 = 1.1.1 =
-* Add Hungarian language (Halas)
+* Adds Hungarian language (Halas)
-* Add Finnish language
+* Adds Finnish language
 * Updated mobile detection
 * Fixes top posts permalink empty link

 = 1.1 =
-* Add a statistic widget
+* Adds a statistic widget
-* Add a setting page
+* Adds a setting page
-* Add a setting to exclude hits from administrators and bots
+* Adds a setting to exclude hits from administrators and bots
-* Add support for Wordpress starting from version 3.3
+* Adds support for Wordpress starting from version 3.3
 * Fixes Wordpress multisite plugin installation
 * Fixes overview layout bug

 = 1.0.3 =
-* Add browser icons
+* Adds browser icons
-* Add Russian translation
+* Adds Russian translation
 * Fixes bugs with older PHP version
 * Fixes bug with keywords

 = 1.0.2 =
-* Add help tab
+* Adds help tab
 * Enhanced responsive design
 * Removed deprecated functions